MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/changeNotes.md

 # Create Work Item - Change Notes

+#### 1.1.1
+- Fix bug in variable substitution that could lead to variables not being replaced by their actual values.
+- Update extension manifest to include links to license, GitHub repository for issue tracking.
+- Add YAML documentation.

 #### 1.1.0
 - Add support for creating work items in a team's current iteration.
 - Add support for output variables.